eigenform/perfect/README.md

 2. The default configuration tries to allocate 64MiB at virtual address `0x0000_1337_0000_0000` for emitting the harness itself.

-3. The default configuration pins the current process to core #15.
+3. The default configuration (Zen 2) pins the current process to core #15.
    This reflects my own setup (on 16-core the Ryzen 3950X), and you may want to change this to something suitable for your own setup, ie.
    ```rust